Bryanleongys/goWhere/README.md

 1. Ensure NodeJS and Expo has been downloaded.

-2. Clone the repository into your local machine.
+2. Clone the [repository](https://github.com/Bryanleongys/goWhere) into your local machine

 3. Open your preferred IDE.
 Run the following code in terminal to install missing dependencies.